-The 2024 Budget includes \$13.6 million to support Strategic Plan implementation including three additional positions to coordinate District-wide environmental justice and diversity, equity, and inclusion related activities in support of District's Strategic Plan Goals and to ensure competitive business opportunities for minority, women, small, and veteran business enterprises in District contracts.
-Major District-wide performance indicators for each of the five Strategic Goals and the status of these measures can be found on the Strategic Plan Hub (https://mwrd.org/strategic-plan).
+The 2024 Budget includes \$15.5 million to support the Strategic Plan implementation.
+Major District-wide performance indicators for each of the five Strategic Goals and the status of these measures can be found on the Strategic Plan Hub (www.mwrd.org/strategic-plan).